-(d) Computer facilities for Members of Parliament
+(b) Computer facilities for Members of Parliament

 Keeping in view the immediate information requirements of the parliamentarians and to automate their offices, computer equipments are made available to the Members through a Scheme of financial entitlement.
-Under the Scheme as detailed in para 4.17, Members are entitled to purchase any or all of the items of computer equipment (Desktop Computer, Laptop Computer, Pen drive, Printer (DeskJet/LaserJet/Multi-function/portable) Scanner UPS (with desktop only), Handheld Communicator/Computer Data Internet Cards, MS Office Suite).
-This helps the members to get instant and up-to-date information on a wide range of activities through Internet; to organize their office work; receive/send electronic mail; have a quick and accurate information on legislative and parliamentary matters, etc. on their desk.
+Under the Scheme as detailed in para 4.17, Members are entitled to purchase any or all of the items of computer equipment (Desktop Computer, Laptop Computer, Pen drive, Printer (Desk Jet/LaserJet/Multi-function/portable) Scanner UPS (with desktop only), Hand held Communicator/Computer/Smartphone, Data Internet Cards, Software, such as MS Office Suite).
+This helps the Members to get instant and up-to-date information on a wide range of activities through Internet; to organize their office work; receive/send electronic mail; have a quick and accurate information on legislative and parliamentary matters, etc. on their desk.

 Members of Parliament have also been provided Internet and e-mail connectivity through NICNET so as to provide access to the Parliament database, other Government database, database of foreign Legislatures and vast source of other information available on the Internet.
-Each member has also been provided with a protected electronic mailbox for the exchange of messages through e-mail and additional telephone line has also been provided to each member so as to access Internet.
+Each Member has also been provided with a protected electronic mailbox for the exchange of messages through e-mail.
+Members have also been provided an additional broadband facility of MTNL/BSNL by choosing to forego 10,000 of their telephone calls out of the entitlement of 1,50,000/- free calls per annum.
 As the NICNET is also linked with capitals of all States and District Headquarters of the country, parliamentarians are able to exchange messages and other information with State and District administration in India.